 The peacefulness of the image presented to us at the end of Exodus with God as a cloud by day and a pillar of fire at night that leads us on our journey and whose presence fills the Mishkan (though not so much that we can’t enter) is an image and feeling I hope to have when I enter a synagogue’s sanctuary, any sanctuary, throughout the world.
 Regardless of whether you wear a kippah, put on t’fillin, or drape yourself in a tallit God knows that you are there.
 The trappings are for us and what makes us comfortable in our prayer.
 It shouldn’t matter to the person sitting next to me whether I wear a kippah or not.
 Unfortunately, there are Jews who become offended and angry and even mean when women pray with ritual items that they believe shouldn’t be worn by women.
 How absurd!
 This is just wrong to judge another by your own standards of rituals in prayer.

 I celebrate this 30th anniversary with Women of the Wall.
 I send them my strength and hope that those who were hurt will recover soon.
 Instead of fighting with each other we need to be Jewish- strong together.

-When you light your Shabbat candles this evening, light one for the power each of us has to make a positive difference in this world.
-Light the other candle and may its light always lead us forward to a better world.
+When you light your Shabbat candles this evening, light one for the Women of the Wall and all who pray with them and support them.
+Light the other candle and may its light be unifying to all Jews.